 Thompsons will continue to fight for cyclists who are injured

-Paul Brown of Thompsons Solicitors said, “Cyclists are among the most vulnerable road users.
+A brain injury lawyer from Thompsons Solicitors said, “Cyclists are among the most vulnerable road users.
 Typically you would expect a lack of a helmet to compound that vulnerability but, pretty uniquely, in this case the helmet wouldn't.
 Ultimately whilst helmets are to be encouraged, much more needs to be done to guarantee the safety of cyclists on our streets including better training for drivers of larger vehicles (including 4X4's), cyclist-friendly planning for new road infrastructure projects and harsher penalties for those road users who don’t respect the dedicated spaces for cyclists on the roads.

 “Until then, as a firm that is full of cycling lawyers, we will continue to do everything in our power to fight for cyclists who are injured, ensuring they receive the financial means as quickly as possible to access the rehabilitation and support needed as early as possible.”